5 Ways to Get Your Garage Door Ready for Winter

 The best part of cleaning the garage, aside from finding a spot for all that stuff that was lying on the floor, is the simple amazement of making a place that was so cluttered, so very organized again.

-The Reasons For and Against Parking in Your Garage in Winter
+The Pros and Cons of Parking in Your Garage Over the Winter

 Your garage offers your car year-round protection.
-In summer, its paint and finish are shielded from the sun’s damaging rays.
-In winter, instead of being clogged with snow and ice, they all melt away after you park in the garage.
-(Even if your garage isn’t heated, the heat from the engine usually melts the snow and ice.)
+In summer, it shelters your car’s paint and finish from the sun’s damaging rays.
+In winter, snow, slush, and ice all melt away after you park in the garage (even if your garage isn’t insulated).

 While the jury’s still out on whether it’s good or bad to park in the garage in winter, the choice is yours.
-If you don’t notice any premature corrosion, and you absolutely love walking out to a clean car in the mornings, then the garage is the place for you.
+If you don’t notice any premature corrosion, and you absolutely love walking out to a clean car in the mornings (and who doesn’t?), then the garage is the place for you.

 It’s Cold Outside – Good Time to Lubricate Your Garage Door